wintonpc/pbr/README.md

 # To do

-- rename PbrRule -> PbrMapping
 - validate metafields
 - field inflection
-- add custom `PbrRule` example to readme
+- add custom `PbrMapping` example to readme

 - hash support
   - consider being more flexible with determining if a target type should be treated as a hash